scalar-labs/scalardb/docs/configurations.md

 </div>
 </div>

+##### Multi-storage support

+ScalarDB supports using multiple storage implementations simultaneously.
+You can use multiple storages by specifying `multi-storage` as the value for the `scalar.db.storage` property.

+For details about using multiple storages, see [Multi-Storage Transactions](multi-storage-transactions.md).

 ### ScalarDB Server (gRPC)

 [ScalarDB Server](scalardb-server.md) is a standalone server that provides a gRPC interface to ScalarDB.
 To interact with ScalarDB Server, you must specify `grpc` as the value for the `scalar.db.transaction_manager` property.